Get More Garage Storage With a Bump-Out Addition

 IntroductionCreate space in your garage for a motorcycle, ATV, riding mower, woodworking tools or odds and ends with this simple, wood-foundation addition.

 Is a packed garage keeping you from buying your dream motorcycle?
 Or maybe you just need a little more space for lawn equipment, bikes or your woodworking tools.
 A bump-out addition may be the solution to your overcrowded garage.
-And in this article well show you how to build one.
 If you have basic carpentry skills and experience building a deck, shed or other structure, then you can build this garage addition.
-In this article, well focus on the tough parts of the project, like installing the beam and building the roof.
+You’re essentially starting with a traditional pressure-treated deck, then adding the walls and roof.
+In this article, we’ll focus on the tough parts of the project, like installing the beam and building the roof.

-In addition to a basic set of carpentry tools, youll need a hammer drill to bore holes for the concrete anchors, and ladders or rented scaffolding to finish the roofing and other exterior details.
+In addition to a basic set of carpentry tools, you’ll need a hammer drill to bore holes for the concrete anchors, and ladders or rented scaffolding to finish the roofing and other exterior details.
 While not essential, a reciprocating saw will simplify the wall tear-out.